pharo-open-documentation/pharo-wiki/General/Refactorings.md

 >This refactoring can be done for packages, classes, methods and variables.
 >
 >1.
-Select the package / class / variable / method
+Select the `package / class / variable / method`.
 >2.
 Press **Meta+X**

 # Copy